corpunWorld Corporal Punishment Research

 All external links on this page will open in a new window.

-In the Country files section are links to documents concentrating on legislative or procedural aspects or the results of court cases, etc.
+NOTE.
+In the Country files section are many links to the more serious documents concentrating on legislative/procedural aspects or the results of court cases, etc.

-On THIS page the material falls broadly into one of three categories: anecdotal accounts, reports of individual cases, and general opinion or debate pro or con.
+On THIS page the material falls broadly into one of three categories: anecdotal accounts and reminiscences, discussion of individual cases, and general opinion or debate pro or con.

 False Promises [PDF]